cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

    vi ~/cloudify/manager/manager-inputs.yaml
    {{< /gsHighlight >}}

 2. Provide values for the following inputs.
-In addition, ensure that the`minimum_required_total_physical_memory_in_mb is lower than, or equal to, to the volume of RAM (in MB) on the Manager VM.
+In addition, ensure that the`minimum_required_total_physical_memory_in_mb` value is lower than, or equal to, to the volume of RAM (in MB) on the Manager VM.
    {{< gsHighlight yaml >}}
    public_ip: <manager-public-ip>
    private_ip: <manager-private-ip>